team-listnr/text-to-speech-api/README.md

 # Listnr Text-to-Speech API
 ![](./listnr_tt_api.png)

-Access all the best text-to-speech AI voices from Google, Amazon, IBM and Microsoft using Listnr'S text-to-speech API.
+Access all the best text-to-speech AI voices from Google, Amazon, IBM and Microsoft using Listnr's text-to-speech API.
 Our [AI voice generator](https://voices.listnr.tech) provides a single interface to convert text to audio using voices across different providers.

 Using a single text-to-speech API in your projects saves you time and offers many benefits:
 1. You instantly get access to all the voices from Google, Amazon, IBM and Microsoft.